felixkoczan/music-rec/README.md

 ### Data Preprocessing (recommender.py):

 The dataset is loaded and preprocessed.
-Textual data are combined with artist and genre information to enrich the feature set.
+Textual data are combined with artist information to enrich the feature set.
 Feature Extraction with TF-IDF Vectorizer:

 TfidfVectorizer from scikit-learn is employed to transform the preprocessed textual data into a TF-IDF matrix.